neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.level.levelgen`
     - `DensityFunction#mapChildren` - Maps the children density functions used by this function.
     - `DensityFunctions#intervalSelect`, `$IntervalSelect` - Computes the density using the given function if its corresponding threshold is above the input value.
-    - `SurfaceRules`
+    - `SurfaceRules$Context`
-        - `noiseGradient` - Creates a noise gradient rule from the given noise parameters and blockstate gradient.
-        - `$Context#getBiome` - Gets the biome at the context position.
+        - `getBiome` - Gets the biome at the context position.
+        - `getNoiseSampler` - Returns the sampler to use for the noise given whether it should be three-dimensional.
 - `net.minecraft.world.level.levelgen.blockpredicates.BlockPredicate#matchesBiomes`, `$MatchingBiomesPredicate` - Checks whether the give block position is in the given set of biomes.
 - `net.minecraft.world.level.levelgen.feature`
     - `SequenceFeature` - A feature made up of other placed features, applying them in the order they are given until either one of them fails or all succeeds.
     - `TemplateFeature` - A feature that attempts to place a structure template in the world.
+    - `WeightedRandomSelectorFeature` - A feature that selects a random `PlacedFeature` from a weighted list to generate.
+- `net.minecraft.world.level.levelgen.feature.configurations`
-- `net.minecraft.world.level.levelgen.feature.configurations.TemplateFeatureConfiguration` - A configuration for the `TemplateFeature`.
+    - `TemplateFeatureConfiguration` - A configuration for the `TemplateFeature`.
+    - `WeightedRandomFeatureConfiguration` - A configuration for the `WeightedRandomSelectorFeature`.
+- `net.minecraft.world.level.levelgen.structure.templatesystem`
+    - `RuleTest#testAgainstWorldState` - Tests the `BlockState` at the given `BlockPos` in the world.
+    - `StructureProcessor#evaluatesEntirePieceState` - Whether the structure can process outside of the current chunk.
 - `net.minecraft.world.level.storage.loot.LootPool#addAll` - Adds all pool entries.
+- `net.minecraft.world.phys.Vec2#rotate` - Rotates the vector the given angle in radians.
 - `net.minecraft.world.scores`
     - `PlayerTeam$OptionFlags` - An annotation that marks whether a given byte defines the usage flags of the team options.
     - `TeamColor` - The color representing a player team.